dirtsimple/imposer/specs/Basics.cram.md

   wp_mail_smtp:      # if a value is omitted or true, the plugin is activated
   disable_me: false  # if the value is explicitly `false`, deactivate the plugin
 my_ecommerce_plugin:
-  products: {}   # empty maps for other state files to insert configuration into
+  products: {}   # empty maps for other state modules to insert configuration into
   categories: {}
 ```
 ##### jq